 This allowance does not depend on income or costs and helps those caring for children with a disability at home.
 Children who are under 17 years and have severe ADHD are entitled to this allowance.

 It can help with costs like regular visits to the doctor, hospital, medicines, extra clothes, food or travel.
 It does depend on your income, assets and costs.

 Childcare Assistance (WINZ)

-Childcare Assistance provides financial support for childcare and out of school care.
-The level of support is based on a person’s income and number of children they have.
-It includes Childcare Subsidy for pre-school children and Out of School Care and Recreation (OSCAR) subsidy for children aged 5 – 13.
+Childcare Assistance provides financial support for childcare and out-of-school care.
+The level of support is based on your income and number of children you have.
+It includes Childcare Subsidy for pre-school children, Out-of-School Care and Recreation (OSCAR) subsidy for children aged 5 – 13 years.

 This is a service funded by the Ministry of Health.
 It offers the carer/support person a break by helping to pay for an alternative carer for an agreed number of days.
 It is based on an assessment by a Needs Assessment Service Coordination (NASC) agency.
 Carer support days can also be used to pay for various after school and recreational programmes.